1. Play-Doh Valentine's Card

 First two cards that I made I wrote "Thanks for being my friend" but after that when I made more cards I preferred to write "I'm glad we're friends.
 Let's always STICK together!"

-You can get a bulk pack of Elmer's glue sticks, for example a box of 30 glue sticks for almost $10.
+You can get a bulk pack of Elmer's glue sticks, for example a box of 30 glue sticks for about $10.
 With about 30 cents per glue stick taped onto a card, I found this to be another great way to send classroom valentine cards with a treat that is not candy, that is reasonably priced, that is not junk, and will be useful for kids too!